Case Studies of AI in Healthcare: Real-World Applications, Risks, and Lessons

 3. Sustaining trust: transparency, accountability, and equity as ongoing operational requirements

-Next step: if we at Techtide Solutions were advising your organization tomorrow, we’d ask a single grounding question—where is the highest-stakes decision you want AI to influence, and what evidence would convince your clinicians that the system deserves a seat at that table?
+Next step: if we at TechTide Solutions were advising your organization tomorrow, we would ask one basic question—which important decision do you want AI to help shape, and what proof would make your clinicians trust that the system belongs in that decision-making process?